DatabyRose/my-data-portfolio/crime-solvability-analysis/README.md

 - The dataset is used only for educational purposes and cannot be shared publicly.
 It resembles the **San Francisco Crime Dataset**, which can be referenced for similar analysis.
 - The project emphasizes **methodology and interpretation** rather than conclusions about specific communities.

 ---

+## ⚠️ Limitations & Future Work

+- No oversampling or class weighting applied—future versions could use SMOTE or cost-sensitive learning
+- Dataset lacks suspect, witness, or forensic data
+- Models trained on a subset—generalizability may vary
+- Potential bias in crime reporting and data collection

+---